2018 Survey Results

 Read the 2018 Employee Engagement Survey ResultsEmployee Engagement Report

-These pilot-year results from the the survey held in May of 2018 are based directly on the responses provided by University faculty, staff and administration.
-These results comprise the baseline against which subsequent year results will be measured.
-Our community's responses broadly show strong agreement with statements of pride in the institution, a strong understanding of how each employee's role contributes to the larger whole, and a deeply-held appreciation for co-workers.
+Our community's responses to the pilot survey, conducted in May 2018, show strong agreement with statements of pride in the institution, a strong understanding of how each employee's role contributes to the larger whole, and a deeply held appreciation for co-workers.
+That sense of making a positive difference is worthy of celebration.

 "DU is a great place to work.
 No job in academia is perfect and there are a lot of dedicated individuals at this University who show up to work and do good.
 It is remarkable how much faculty, staff, and students do for the greater good."

-That sense of making a positive difference is worthy of celebration.
-At the same time, survey results showed clear challenges: Perceived gaps in resources available to achieve goals, struggles to feel appropriately recognized for contributions made in the workplace, concerns about communication and a low sense of being "all on the same team."
+At the same time, survey results and comment themes showed clear challenges: Perceived gaps in resources available to achieve goals, struggles to feel appropriately recognized for contributions made in the workplace, concerns about communication, and a low sense of being "all on the same team."

 "So often we seem to be competing against each other for resources or attention or success, that if we could be incentivized to work together, we could finally break down some of the competition that keep our silos so strong."